 Unfortunately, most people believe that the answer to this question is simply money.
 During the years of the patent, Purdue Pharma had a death grip in the painkiller market in the United States.
 It controlled around one-third of the entire pain pill market.

 Fight back against your addiction, and take your life back.
-Let Santé Center show you the path to recovery.
+Let Santé Center for Healing show you the path to recovery.
 Finding the right treatment center can be hard.
 We help you every step of the way during your recovery.
 Addiction can be beaten, no matter how far gone you may feel.
 Reach out to us today at 866.238.3154 to learn more and make an appointment with our expert staff.